Rensvandeschoot/Tutorials/Blavaan/Blavaan-WAMBS--STAN-.md

 - $\beta_2 \sim \mathcal{N}(0, 10)$
 - $\in \sim IG(.5, .5)$ This is an uninformative prior for the residual variance, which has been found to preform well in simulation studies.

 It is a good idea to plot these distribution to see how they look.
 To do so, one easy way is to sample a lot of values from one of these distributions and make a density plot out of it, see the code below.
-Replace the 'XX' with the values of the hyperparematers.
+Replace the 'XX' with the values of the hyperparameters

 ```r